 - Send e-blast reminders to drive people to the website and/or social.

 - Repost photos from the event and ask people to share theirs.

 - Promote the survey link.

 - Report on the value created, lessons learned, and next steps

 - Link Clicks

 - Followers or Fans

-According to destination management company (DMC) AlliedPRA, “on average, an attendee stays engaged in a meeting’s objective for two days after the event concludes.”
+According to the destination management company (DMC) AlliedPRA, “on average, an attendee stays engaged in a meeting’s objective for two days after the event concludes.”
 But you’ll want to use your event as a catalyst to foster meaningful relationships well into the future.

-You might have noticed that the majority of list appears in the “before” section.
+You might have noticed that the majority of the list appears in the “before” section.
 Along with creating a solid strategy, proper planning will make your event go smoothly and help you keep the momentum going long after your event ends.

 Download the Checklist: Social Media Checklist for Events